1PYTHON1/1PYTHON1/README.md

-# Hi there 👋, my name is Jose 🍕😎
+# Hi there 👋, my name is José 🍕😎
 >Professional Electronic Programmer of Embedded Systems, IOT, Industrial Automation with PLC, design of electronic boards and self-taught Web Development.

 <p align ="center">